dfalty/holistiplan/playwright/README.md

 ### Test Failures

-**Note**: I experienced several test failures due to the application consistently hanging for extended periods on my machine.
-I maintained the 60-second timeouts as these simple tests should not take that long to complete.
-This performance issue has been documented in the bug report and may be environment-specific.
+**Note**: You might encounter test failures due to the application hanging occasionally.
+I found that disabling the Django debug toolbar helped a lot with this, but you may still see some page load timeouts.
+Check the [bug report](./bug-report.md) for more details.

 ## Test Structure